What Is a Payday Loan?

 Put all of your remaining dollars to work paying off the loan.
 Check to see if your lender will let you make the loan payment in two installments instead of one if this allows you to pay off the debt easier or earlier.

-Put a temporary stop on other spending until you have paid off your loans and you can make it from paycheck to paycheck without taking out a new payday loan.
+Put a temporary stop on your other spending until you have paid off your loans and you can make it from paycheck to paycheck without taking out a new payday loan.

 Try making other changes to break the cycle, such as taking on some part-time work or doing something else to raise money as quickly as possible.
 See if you have unneeded household items you can sell, or look for short-term, weekend temp work.
 Since payday loans are relatively small, you may be able to raise the money within a month or two.

 Careful budgeting and an emergency fund can usually prevent the need for a payday loan.
 In some ways, needing a payday loan is similar to having constant late payments or overdraft charges from your bank.

 Planning for expenses ahead of time usually makes the most sense to avoid these situations.
 If you find that you do not make enough money to meet your current obligations, take a more in-depth look at your spending to see where you can make cuts so that you can improve your situation as quickly as possible.

 If nothing else seems to help, you may need to get a second job, trade in that expensive car for something more economical and rework your housing arrangements if your house payment is too much to handle.